Astros vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- Over the past 10 games, the Astros have been named underdog just one time and came away with a win in that contest.
+- The Astros have played as the favorite in seven of their past 10 games and have gone 5-2 in those contests.

-- In their previous 10 games with a total, the Astros and their opponents have combined to exceed the over/under on six occasions.
+- In their last 10 games with a total, the Astros and their opponents are 5-4-1 when it comes to hitting the over.

-- The Astros' previous 10 contests have not had a runline posted by oddsmakers.

 Read More About This Game